Hendy/umbraco-look/README.md

 			// eg.
 			//		":red:green" - a tag "red:green" in the default un-named group
 			//		"colour:red:green" - a tag "red:green" in the group "colour"
+			//
+			// A LookTag can be constructed with a raw string, and there is a static helper
+			// as a shorthand to create a LookTag[]
+			// eg.
+			//		var tag = new LookTag("colour:red"); // raw string
+			//	    var tags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue");

 			// eg a nuPicker